stormchaserroleplaying/stormchaserRPG/Talents/Warlock/index.md

 ## Bonus Proficiencies
 When you take your first warlock talent, you gain the following bonus proficiencies:
 * **Armour:** Light armour
+* **Spell Schools:** Conjuration, Charms, and three additional schools of your choice

+## Spellcasting
+When you take your first warlock talent, your spellcasting class feature for the mage class is affected in the following ways.

+### Spellcasting Ability
+Choose Charisma, Intelligence or Wisdom as your spellcasting ability for your arcane spells.
+You use use your chosen ability whenever a mage spell refers to your spellcasting ability.
+In addition, you use the modifier of your chosen ability when making an attack roll with a mage spell that you cast.

+### Spells Known of 1st Level and Higher
+You know two 1st-level spells of your choice from the mage spell list.

+Each time that you gain the ability to cast spells of a higher spell level, you learn 2 additional mage spells of your choice.
+Each of these spells must be of a level that you can cast.
+For example, when you take the *2nd Level Spells* talent, you learn two new spells of 1st or 2nd level.

+Additionally, whenever you gain a warlock talent, you can choose one of the mage spells that you know and replace it with another spell from the mage spell list, which must also be of a level that you can cast.

 ## Core Talents